Solution to Lawvere's first problem: a Grothendieck topos that has proper class many quotient topoi: Length and minimal expression in the classifying topos of the theory of objects and inhabited objects

 \begin{example}[Inhabited object in a presheaf topos] For a small category $\C$, a presheaf $F\colon \C^{\op}\to \Set$ is inhabited if and only if each $Fc$ is non-empty for every $c\in \ob(\C)$. \end{example}

-\begin{remark} This terminology is due to the fact that an object $X$ is inhabited if the object $X$ satisfies the internal formula $\exists x \in X, \top$.
-Notice that it is not equivalent to the non-emptyness $\lnot\lnot (\exists x \in X, \top)$. \end{remark}
+\begin{remark} This terminology is based on the fact that an object $X$ is inhabited if and only if the formula $\exists x \in X, \top$ holds internally.
+(Note that this is not equivalent to the non-emptiness condition $\neg\neg(\exists x \in X, \top)$.)